 This little restaurant is one street north of the D’Beatrice Comida Criolla.

-Regulars are finishing, talking, joking, getting ready to go to work, all men in their forties and fifties going to jobs to support their families.
+Regulars are finishing, joking, getting ready to go to work, all men in their forties and fifties going to jobs to support their families.

 Keeping your spirit open is a daily responsibility.